 This small experience can actually build confidence in children to face the real world out there.

-Skills developed in children by a pretend play
+Skills developed through pretend play for preschoolers

 To be more specific about the benefits of pretend play in children’s development, here is the impact of fantasy or imaginative play in developing various skills in them.

 When a child is making believe that he/she is a doctor and the other child playing with him has been injured, it can help them understand their feelings better.
-Engaging in such pretend play will also make them feel empowered of what they are capable of doing.
+Engaging in such pretend play will also make them feel empowered by what they are capable of doing.

 This also helps them to become more confident about what they are capable of doing, which is a great thing especially when it comes to their self-esteem as well as how others view them.
 Improving these skills will mean that children will be able to have healthy relationships with other people in the future.

-Self emotional intelligence is also one of the benefits that children will experience.
+Self-emotional intelligence is also one of the benefits that children will experience.
 They will have a better sense of understanding their own emotions as well as how to react in different situations or circumstances.

 This can help them become more compassionate and empathetic which are two qualities that they would need for when they grow up.